-'Planning and responsible authorities should have regard to Victoria's Native Vegetation Management - A Framework for Action (Department of Natural Resources and Environment 2002).
-If native vegetation is proposed to be removed as part of a land use or development proposal, planning and responsible authorities should achieve a Net Gain outcome, as defined in the Framework.
-This is achieved firstly, as a priority, by avoiding adverse impacts, particularly native vegetation clearance; secondly, if impacts cannot be avoided, by minimising impacts through appropriate consideration in planning processes and expert input into project design or management; and thirdly, by identifying appropriate offset actions.
-The criteria for determining the appropriate response and offsets are contained within the Framework.'
+'Planning and responsible authorities must have regard to Victoria's Native Vegetation Management - A Framework for Action (Department of Natural Resources and Environment 2002).
+If a permit is required to remove native vegetation, or an amendment to this scheme or an application for subdivision could result in the removal of native vegetation, planning and responsible authorities should follow the three-step approach as defined in the Framework.
+This is achieved firstly, as a priority, by avoiding the removal of native vegetation; secondly, if the removal of native vegetation cannot be avoided, by minimising the loss of native vegetation through appropriate consideration in planning processes and expert input into project design or management; and thirdly, by identifying appropriate offset actions.'